4. What Just Happened?

 An application is "managed" by Keptn as such:

-2. 3x annotations (or labels) are added to the application.
-These are the Kubernetes recommended labels part-of, name and version (see this here)
+- 3x annotations (or labels) are added to the application.
+These are the Kubernetes recommended labels

 With these 4 annotations, Keptn is able to customise the Kubernetes scheduler and thus "know" when a pod is ready to be schedule and then when a pod is successfully schedule.
 This is how Keptn generates DORA metrics.